-Complete a First Step Meeting & Online Profile
+Complete a First Step Session & Interest Form

-- First Step Meetings guide you through the basics of going abroad.
-They can be done via a 30 minute online module or a 20–30 minute in-person group advising session.
+- The First Step Session guides you through the basics of going abroad.
+It can be done via a 30 minute online module or a 20–30 minute in-person group advising session.

 Research Programs & Options

-- Advisers can work one on one with you to discuss if learning abroad is right for you
+- Advisers can work one on one with you to help you find a program that fits your interests and needs

-- Advisers can assist you in selecting a program, considering academic and career implications, and discussing financial aid basics
+- Advisers can assist you in selecting a program, considering academic and career implications, and discussing financial aid and scholarship basics.

 Consult with Your Academic Adviser(s)